Cellphone brain cancer link still open question

 Texting changes cellphone usage

 Last month, European scientists launched what will be the largest study into the long-term effects of cellphone use.
 The study aims to track at least a quarter of a million people in Europe for up to 30 years in real time.
-A separate study will look into the effects of cellphone use on children, who are believed to be more susceptible to the effects of radiation.
+A separate study will look into the effects of cellphone use on children, who are believed to be more susceptible to the effects of radiation."It's kind of embarrassing as a scientist to say we've just spent 12 years and 20 million euros and we think there's not much of a risk there, but we're not entirely sure," Krewski acknowledged of the research so far, which included almost $2 million in Canadian funding.

 At this point, researchers don't have a plausible biological mechanism by which radio frequency fields could increase cancer risk in humans, said epidemiologist Dr. Mary McBride of the B.C.
 Cancer Agency, another Canadian member of the study.